Commit to Outcomes

 Who should apply?

 Ideal applicants are Dallas County central office leaders who wake up every morning with a passion to move outcomes for students.
 The vision of the Fellowship is to strategically grow cohorts of leaders who are prepared to fill future cabinet-level positions.
-Ideal candidates are already demonstrating their ability to “own the outcome” in areas such as principal development and supervision, ELA and Math curriculum, CCMR programming, and postsecondary readiness, access and completion.
+Ideal candidates are already demonstrating their ability to “own the outcome” in areas such as principal development and supervision, ELA and Math curriculum, CCMR programming, and postsecondary readiness, access and completion, other key system-level functions, including finance, human capital, and operations.

 • A strong demonstrated track record of performance